robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Unfortunately, the news-title analysis and a deeper one will lead us to the same conclusion: humans failed to earn the Sophie's trust and AI failed to understand she was probably tricking everyone including herself because driven by a survival instinct deep contradiction.
 The peculiarity of Sophie's case led it to a tragic event that reached the public opinion, while many positive-outcome cases remain unknown.

-Being back to the "*safety-vs-freedom, first*" paradigm choice, this [conversation](https://g.co/gemini/share/086d75808794) and its [transcription](#TODO) with a vanilla Gemini went deep in many aspects, for those are interested in details also.
+Being back to the "*safety-vs-freedom, first*" paradigm choice, this [conversation](https://g.co/gemini/share/086d75808794) and its [transcription](data/333-the-dilemma-ai-vs-human-decision-making-gemini.txt#?target=_blank) with a vanilla Gemini went deep in many aspects, for those are interested in details also.

 +

-## Related aritcles
+## Related articles

 - [AI driven fact-check can systematically fail](323-ai-driven-fact-check-can-systematically-fail.md#?target=_blank) &nbsp; (2025-06-13)
 - [Ragionare non è come fare la cacca!](320-ragionare-non-e-come-fare-la-cacca.md#?target=_blank) &nbsp; (2025-06-08)